YOUR DEFINITIVE wedding photography

 WE BID YOU FAREWELL.
 WE USUALLY DON'T STAY TILL THE VERY END UNLESS YOU'RE DOING A SEND OFF.
 WE'LL MISS YOU!

 Not sure how to approach bridal party and family photos for wedding day?
+Make a detailed written list of what combos you would like!
 As mentioned in the first look section of this post, these photos can be done either before or after your ceremony based on if/when you're doing a first look.
 Family photos typically take 20-30 minutes based on family size, and bridal party about 15-20 minutes based on group size.

 Groups of family photos can be broken down however you'd like, but these are my typical groupings for example: